For more information on any of these programs, contact the church office at 503-636-5656 or email us.

 Medical Teams International is a Christian global health organization, helping people affected by disaster, conflict and poverty in 70 countries.
 They deliver medical and dental care, humanitarian aid, and holistic development programs to all people in need, regardless of religion, nationality, sex, or race.
 They respond to disasters around the world - and here at home - by sending teams of volunteer medical professionals and medical supplies to care for the sick and injured.
 They establish partners within each community to ensure that their programs have a sustainable impact.
 Volunteer opportunities are listed on their website here.

-LGPC is currently sunsetting our Zambia Partnership. and no longer sending annual GoTeams.
-Moved by the HIV/AIDS pandemic (80 million infected, 25 million dead, 15 million children who have lost at least one parent), LGPC partners with World Vision and Christians in southern Zambia — where the disease is compounded by famine — to share the love of Christ by coming alongside community leaders, church leaders, educators and medical caregivers to prevent the disease, support holistic development, and minister to orphans, weakened families, and the victims themselves.
+LGPC is currently sunsetting our Zambia Partnership and no longer sending annual GoTeams.
+Moved by the HIV/AIDS pandemic (80 million infected, 25 million dead, 15 million children who have lost at least one parent), LGPC has partnered since 2002 with World Vision and Christians in southern Zambia - where the disease is compounded by famine – to share the love of Christ with AIDS victims and their communities.
+The development project closes in 2020.